What is a good credit score for a college student?

 - Check your credit reports: Checking your reports regularly lets you check the accuracy of information and spot errors.
 You can get free copies of your credit reports from all three major credit bureaus.
 Visit AnnualCreditReport.com to learn more.

-If you’re ready to start building your credit, you might consider a credit card that works well with your unique circumstances.
-Cards like the Journey Student Card from Capital One even offer cash back rewards.
+If you’re ready to start building your credit with responsible use, you might consider a student credit card from Capital One.

 Plus, a tool like CreditWise from Capital One lets you keep an eye on your VantageScore 3.0 credit score and TransUnion® credit report.
 You can access CreditWise from your desktop or your phone, so you have it at your fingertips.
 Using it won’t hurt your score.
 And it’s free for everyone, not just Capital One customers.